rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

                            'unanimousRelation', 'stability',
                            'gamma', 'notGamma']

-In digraph *rdg*, we observe 2993 such robust pairwise outranking situations (see :numref:`robustthecsOutranking` Line 8).
-We may show all these robust outranking situations with a browser view of the corresponding relation map.
+In digraph *rdg* (see :numref:`robustthecsOutranking`), we observe 2993 such robust pairwise outranking situations (Line 8), in fact validated with a mean significance majority of 78% (Line 9).
+We may illustrate all these robust outranking situations with a browser view of the corresponding relation map following the :ref:`NetFlows ranking rule <NetFlows-Ranking-label>`.

     >>> rdg.showHTMLRelationMap(rankingRule='NetFlows',\
                          tableTitle='Robust Outranking Map')